 The NYC Department of Education has calculated a cohort graduation rate for over twenty years.
-This calculation method defines inclusion in the cohort and graduation outcomes differently than the New York State calculation method.
-The NYC DOE continues to calculate and report graduation rates using the traditional method for those interested in examining longer-term trends.
+This calculation method defines inclusion in the cohort and graduation outcomes differently than the New York State Education Department's calculation method.
+The NYC DOE continues to calculate graduation rates using the traditional method for those interested in examining longer-term trends.

 The New York City traditional graduation rate calculation method was first adopted for the Class of 1986.
 The cohort consists of all students who first entered ninth grade in a given school year (e.g., the Class of 2009 entered ninth grade in the 2005-2006 school year), excluding certain disabled students (students in self-contained classrooms and District 75 students).
 Graduates are defined as those students earning either a Local or Regents diploma, an IEP diploma, a Skills & Achievement Commencement Credential (SACC), a Career Development and Occupational Studies Commencement Credential (CDOS), or New York State approved high school equivalency degree.
 August graduates are included.